cs0320/notes/book/src/success-in-0320/success-in-0320.md

 ## Logistics

-As of right now, there is room in the class.
-You shouldn't need an override in most circumstances; just enroll.
+**We have been moved to B&H.**

-* I check override requests every day.
-If you're a Master's student, you'll need an override in CAB but I will almost certainly grant it.
+* I check override requests every day after the course starts.
-* If you **get an override**, please accept ASAP so that Brown and the department get accurate enrollment estimates.
+* If you need and **get an override**, please accept ASAP so that Brown and the department get accurate enrollment estimates.
+CAB does not report active overrides in the enrollment total, so delaying prevents others from getting in.
-* If you **are still shopping**, keep 0320 in your cart so that you see announcements, etc. that we send to the list or post on EdStem.
+* If you **are still shopping**, keep 0320 in your cart so that you see announcements, etc. that we send to the list or post on EdStem. **If you do not have 0320/1340 in your cart, I will not grant you an override.**
 * **You need the prerequisites** to take 0320 or 1340.
 If you haven't completed 0200, 0190, or a comparable course, you cannot take 0320 yet.
 (If you're a transfer student and concerned, let's talk; I was also a transfer student as an undergrad so I have some understanding of potential worries.)

+When I say "0320" in the course notes, I mean both 0320 and 1340.

 ## Welcome!

-Welcome to 0320/1340!
 Before we get started, turn to the people sitting next you to now and introduce yourself.

 The most important part of 0320 is *collaboration*.
 With the exception of the very first assignment, everything in 0320 is group work.
 * You'll be submitting your work to repositories that everyone in the class can (eventually) read.